antonioalmeida/antonioalmeida.github.io/quickstart/content/posts/finding-alignment-in-large-software-teams.md

 Here’s what might happen:

 1. **Your feedback is taken at face value**: You got what you wanted.
 The work is now following your ideas and standards.
 But what about next time?
 There's a chance this wasn't the learning experience you envisioned because the underlying principles weren't discussed.
 It's a short term win but gamble in the future.

-2. **Key feedback is constructively challenged**: This is good.
+1. **Key feedback is constructively challenged**: This is good.
 However, this is likely an indication that you're dealing with a healthy team and this is a non-issue.
+Even in this scenario, there's a chance that not everyone followed along (and you can't blame them, there's *so much* to do).

-3. **Feedback is ignored**: Time for reflection.
+1. **Feedback is ignored**: Time for reflection.
 Are you missing context?
 Is there a deadline you're not aware of?
 Is the "standard" a team agreement or just in your head?
 Are you [bikeshedding](https://www.urbandictionary.com/define.php?term=bikeshedding) or *[austronauting](https://www.joelonsoftware.com/2001/04/21/dont-let-architecture-astronauts-scare-you/)*?

 ## "Focus on What Matters Most"